 Working with one ball at a time, use two fingers to pinch a hole through the center of the dough, turning it while you work.
 Once you break through the dough, turn it on its side (like a spinning wheel).
 Stick both of your index fingers through the hole from opposite directions, and spin them around each other, slowly stretching out the hole until you can fit three fingers through it.
 Return the shaped dough to its covered spot on the tray.
 (You might need a second tray.)

 Allow to proof at room temperature until a dough ring floats when set in a bowl of water.
 This will take about 20–40 minutes.
-(If the test ring sinks, proof a bit longer.
-The bagel I used for this test stuck to the parchment paper in the refrigerator overnight.
-Be careful.)
+(If the test ring sinks, proof a bit longer.)

 Make sure the tray(s) are wrapped tightly with plastic wrap, and let them cool in the refrigerator overnight to allow flavors to develop.